chrismerck/scriptr_ttn/scriptr_lora_blog_post.md

 To realize the dream of the Internet of Things, we need an ubiquitous IoT data network.
 While smart dishwashers and smart garage doors can connect via a home's WiFi network, many IoT devices are out of range of existing wired or WiFi networks.
 Cellular and satellite networks have excellent coverage, but are costly in terms of airtime fees and power.
 The Internet of Things demands an outdoor, long-range, and low-power data network solution.

-Recent developments in [LoRaWAN](https://www.lora-alliance.org/) radio technology allows low-power sensors to connect to distant gateways which then connect to a network server.
-Several competing commercial LoRaWAN providers now exist, and companies can build out there own networks of gateways.
-However, the proliferation of different LoRaWAN networks in the same geographical area is a waste of resources and may cause crowding of the radio spectrum.
+Recent developments in [LoRaWAN](https://www.lora-alliance.org/) radio technology allows low-power sensors to connect to distant internet gateways over free-to-use radio spectrum.
+Several competing commercial LoRaWAN providers now exist, or companies can build their own networks of gateways.
+However, the proliferation of different LoRaWAN networks in the same geographical area wastes resources and may cause crowding of the radio spectrum.
 Furthermore, commercial LoRaWAN providers charge for access to their networks just as with cellular and satellite.

-The [TheThingsNetwork](http://thethingsnetwork.org/) (TTN) is an open-source data network owned and operated by its users.
-Anyone is free to setup a gateway, and anyone is free to use those gateways at no charge.
+The [TheThingsNetwork](http://thethingsnetwork.org/) (TTN) is an open-source data network owned and operated by its users built on top of LoRaWAN.
+Anyone is free to setup a gateway, and anyone may use those gateways at no charge.
 All source code for the network software is [developed in the open on GitHub](https://github.com/TheThingsNetwork) to harness the strengths of developers world-wide.
 TTN is currently in 50+ cities and is growing rapidly through the efforts of local communities.

-In this tutorial, we will cover how to connect a device via TheThingsNetwork to Scriptr for analysis.
+In this tutorial, we will cover how to connect a device via TheThingsNetwork to Scriptr.
 We cover step-by-step how to connect a LoRa radio to a Raspberry Pi single-board computer.
-Also, as you may not have a gateway in range yet, we also cover configuring a gateway for TTN.
-We then show how with just a few lines of code, you can get ThingsNetwork data into Scriptr for analysis.
+Also, as you may not have a gateway in range yet, we also cover gateway setup.
+We then show how with just a few lines of code, you can get TheThingsNetwork data into Scriptr.

 ## Overview